 - 1. If a student displays disrespectful behavior and it is determined that an intervention or disciplinary response is needed, the teacher should utilize one or more interventions from Level One. - 2.
 If that student is again disruptive during the same school year, the teacher may utilize one or more interventions from Levels One or Two. - 3.
-If the interventions are unsuccessful and the student commits the same infraction a third time, then the - Amended Date teacher may utilize one or more interventions from Levels One and Two.
+If the interventions are unsuccessful and the student commits the same infraction a third time, then the teacher may utilize one or more interventions from Levels One and Two. - 4.
+In circumstances in which the student has repeatedly and persistently engaged in violations of the same or similar nature, interventions from the levels that state "May be used if approved by the Chief of Schools") may be utilized if approved.